How to Order

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-If you're pregnant or have had a baby in the last 12 months, you are entitled to free NHS prescriptions.
-This is only applies if you have a valid maternity exemption certificate.
+- are pregnant or have had a baby in the previous 12 months and have a valid maternity exemption certificate (MatEx)

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.

-Hospital requests for change of medication will be checked by the GP first, and if necessary you doctor will issue you with a prescription.
-The Practice will endeavour to issue your presciption on that day, but it cannot be issued until your medical details are checked by the doctor.
-Your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.
+Hospital requests for change of medication will be checked by the GP first, and if necessary your doctor will issue you with a prescription.
+The practice will endeavour to issue your prescription within 48 hours, but it cannot be issued until your medical details are checked by the doctor.

 The doctors will review your medication regularly, which may involve changes to your tablets, in accordance with current health board policies.
 Please be reassured that this will not affect your treatment.